foonathan/compatibility/README.md

 ### Environment

 Features regarding the general environment.
+These features are all in the subdirectory `env`.
 Note: These checks here aren't that great, it is recommended to set option explicitly.

 feature name|example|workaround, if any